UiPath/Orchestrator-CredentialStorePlugins/README.md

  In the case of a read/write store, a new record in the secure store will be generated with the call to `CreateValueAsync(string context, string key, string value)` where value is the password for the username used for the robot.
 The plugin can return a reference for the created record, to be used instead of the external_name key for subsequent operations on the robot credential READ / UPDATE / DELETE.
 If the returned key is null or empty, the external_name key will be used for subsequent operations.

- ### Assets Credentials

-Credential assets specific APIs are in the context of a `key`.
-The key is the optional parameter external_name specified in the Asset creation/edit flow.
-If external_name is empty, then the key would be the asset name.

- In the case of a read-only store, the credential assets records are already present in the store, and they can be retrieved by correlating with the `key`.

- In the case of a read/write store, a new record in the secure store will be generated with the call to ` CreateCredentialsAsync(string context, string key, Credential value)` where value is the username/password pair in the asset definition.
-The plugin can return a reference for the created record, to be used instead of the external_name key for subsequent operations on the asset credential READ / UPDATE / DELETE.
-If the returned key is null or empty, the external_name key will be used for subsequent operations.

  ## Deployment
   1. Locate your orchestrator installation
   2. Copy the `YourSecureStore.dll` file to the plugins folder